chuck-confluent/asciidoctor-revealjs-experiment/readme.md

 ## See result

+Check out this example: https://github.com/chuck-confluent/asciidoctor-revealjs-experiment/deployments/activity_log?environment=github-pages

-Clone this repo and open presentation.html in a browser.
+You can also clone this repo and open presentation.html in a browser.

 Notice it has a confluent branded theme, code highlighting, a copy button, and a navigation menu.